ghaiklor/kittik/README.md

 Feel free to open an issue, get in touch with me via [@ghaiklor](https://twitter.com/ghaiklor) and I'll try to help you out with that.
 Also, there is a [Gitter channel](https://gitter.im/kittikjs/kittik) where you can ask a question.

+In case, I forgot something to add here, ask me on Twitter or create an issue, thanks :+1:

 ## License

 The MIT License (MIT)